-Lesvos, also known by the name of its capital town of Mytilini, is relatively isolated from other Greek islands with the nearest of any note - Chios to the south and Limnos to the north, both some distance away.
+Lesvos or Lesbos lies among the north-eastern Aegean islands and close to the Turkish mainland.
+Also called by its capital town of Mytilini, It's relatively isolated with the nearest islands of note being Chios to the south and Limnos to the north, both some distance away.

-Big and beautiful, Lesvos is the third largest of the Greek islands and although it has, in some parts at least, stretched its arms wide to embrace the tourist market it still exudes a traditional Greek island atmosphere.
+Big and beautiful, Lesvos is the third largest of the Greek islands and although it has stretched its arms wide to embrace the tourist market it still exudes a traditional small Greek island atmosphere.

 The island has its own airport that can take regular holiday charter flights so Lesvos doesn't have to rely on ferries to bring in the business.